NickStrauch13/ooga_team08/doc/Plan/DESIGN_PLAN.md

 In the backend (model) we will have a game class which will handle all four game types.
 This class will handle basic backend functionality, such as setting up the game, setting up the baord, running steps of the game, and updating basic instance variables.
 When the board is set up, it will create instances of our pacman creatures.
-These creatures will all extend a abstract creature class and implement their own move and die methods.
+These creatures will all extend an abstract creature class and implement their own move and die methods.
+At the start of the program, the entire board will be sent to the view so that it can be drawn once to begin our animation, but from this point on we will only send selective updates.
+Thus, at each step, we will send updates to the position (in pixels) for each of our moving objects (Pacmen & ghosts).
+Stationary objects will only be adjusted if they disappear from the screen.